 TERM DEFINITION NOTE absorbed dose Quantity of radiating energy absorbed per unit of mass of a specified target [ISPM 18, 2003; revised CPM, 2012] additional declaration A statement that is required by an importing country to be entered on a phytosanitary certificate and which provides specific additional information on a consignment in relation to regulated pests or regulated articles [FAO, 1990; revised ICPM, 2005; CPM, 2016] area An officially defined country, part of a country or all or parts of several countries [FAO, 1990; revised FAO, 1995; CEPM, 1999, based on the World Trade Organization Agreement on the Application of Sanitary and Phytosanitary Measures (WTO, 1994)] See note 1 .
 In the Glossary, the term area is defined to refer to an officially defined geographical area , and not to the other common uses of the word area. area endangered See endangered area.
-This alternative order of words for the term endangered area corresponds to the use in the definition of quarantine pest . area of low pest prevalence An area , whether all of a country, part of a country, or all or parts of several countries, as identified by the competent authorities, in which a specific pest is present at low levels and which is subject to effective surveillance or control measures [IPPC , 1997; revised CPM, 2015] See note 1 and note 2 .
+This alternative order of words for the term "endangered area" corresponds to the use in the definition of "quarantine pest" area of low pest prevalence An area , whether all of a country, part of a country, or all or parts of several countries, as identified by the competent authorities, in which a specific pest is present at low levels and which is subject to effective surveillance or control [IPPC , 1997; revised CPM, 2015] See note 1 and note 2 .
 This term uses the word "prevalence", which ultimately derives from the WTO/SPS Agreement.
-However, the Glossary does not include or define prevalence, which only applies in this specific context.
-See incidence .
-Note that the word "measures" in the definition is redundant. bark The layer of a wood y trunk, branch or root outside the cambium [CPM, 2008] See note 3 . bark-free wood Wood from which all bark, except ingrown bark around knots and bark pockets between rings of annual growth, has been removed [ISPM 15, 2002; revised CPM, 2008] See note 3 .
-This term is no longer used in ISPM 15, but it remains in the definition of debarked wood . biological control agent A natural enemy , antagonist or competitor, or other organism, used for pest control [ISPM 3, 1995; revised ISPM 3, 2005]
+However, the Glossary does not include or define prevalence.
+[Ink amendment at CPM 16]. bark The layer of a wood y trunk, branch or root outside the cambium [CPM, 2008] See note 3 . bark-free wood Wood from which all bark, except ingrown bark around knots and bark pockets between rings of annual growth, has been removed [ISPM 15, 2002; revised CPM, 2008] See note 3.